 Note the roundtables and combined format panels in the panels list.
 Not all the roundtables are open (there will be no link for proposing a paper at the bottom of a closed panel's page), but some do take in contributions for short presentations/provocations.
 Do pay attention to the format of the panel you are proposing your paper to, and make sure you understand the requirements of alternative panel formats.
 If in doubt of what is expected of you, email the panel convenors via the link/secure mailer on the panel page.

 Paper proposals must consist of:

 - the name/s and email address/es of author/s

 All proposals must be made via the online form, not by email.
-There is a 'propose a paper' link by the title of each panel.
-Go to the panel you are interested in and then click on this proposal link to make your proposal directly to that panel.
+There is a 'propose a paper' link beneath the long abstract of each panel page.
+Go to the panel page you are interested in and then click on this proposal link to make your proposal directly to that panel.

 Papers which are neither accepted nor rejected, but marked for 'transfer', will be given the opportunity to be re-housed into other panels.
 The conference organisers will contact the authors of the proposals set to transfer and ask them to modify their abstracts to fit another panel of their choosing.
 We will advise them to target panels containing fewer than the allowed maximum (10), which are thus able to include a few more.

 The authors will then inform us of two panels they would like to apply to (in order of preference).
 We then forward the title, short and long abstracts to the convenors and ask them to consider the proposal.
 If the first panel rejects the proposal, we contact the second choice.
 Transfers which get rejected by both panels will then be set to 'rejected'.